netgroup-polito/frog4-openstack-do/README_ONOS.md

 Now restart the machine to load the environment variable, and start again ONOS.

+After this procedure, ONOS can be reached through its REST API at the URL: `127.0.0.1:8181/onos/ui` .
+The username is `onos`, the password is `rocks`.

 ## Install ONOS Modular Layer 2 plug-in
 As an additional step we need to install networking-onos, a Neutron ML2 plug-in for ONOS: